My First (Self-Published) Project is Now Available!

 The world needs us beautiful black women; not to twerk or exploit our breathtaking features, but to assert and embrace the beauty of our humanity in a world that is littered by greed and selfish people who intentionally bring harm to the Earth and all its inhabitants.

 Living in Kansas City, I do see many black men and black women in places of prominence, but unfortunately it seems to me that many do not want to embrace blackness as much as the generation before me once did (Baby Boomers).
-In other words, for some, “making it” or being successful in life or in one’s occupation has become synonymous with selecting a white spouse or partner (as a means of securing social and therefore economic validation from whites).
+In other words, for some, “making it” or being successful in life or in one’s occupation has become synonymous with selecting a white spouse or partner; as a means for gaining social and economic validation or acceptance.

-In Kansas City and beyond, it is not unusual for me to observe black Millennials, Gen Y’s and Gen Z’s who aspire to look and be like Jennifer Aniston, Jennifer Lopez, or Brad Pitt, but not so much like Martin Luther King Jr. or Nina Simone.
+In Kansas City and beyond, it is not unusual for me to observe black Millennials, Gen Y’s, and Gen Z’s who aspire to look and be like Jennifer Aniston, Jennifer Lopez, or Brad Pitt, but not so much like Martin Luther King Jr. or Nina Simone.
 This is quite apparent to me when I turn on the local news.
-I am glad to see so many black journalists in the city, but the sound (voice) and appearance of most of them, in my opinion, is often culturally white in sound and appearance.
-Blackness, in its natural and cultural form is not valued or presented.
+I am glad to see so many black journalists in the city, but the sound (voice) and appearance of them, in my opinion, culturally white, for the most part.
+Apart from skin color, cultural blackness, is not very apparent.

 Historically, no one has wanted this dilution or accommodation of blackness more than those who are not black.
 I suppose this functions to make them feel better, more superior, about who they are.
 However, clearly this trend is changing in spite of the passage of more than a few “Crown Acts.”
 For example, today a black woman is often considered most beautiful if she has the bone straight, yet flowing hair of an alleged mermaid.